grafana/writers-toolkit/docs/sources/writing-guide/topic-types/index.md

 - When tasks that are likely to be completed at approximately the same time.

-  When a user is likely to complete a group of tasks at the same time, it is more helpful for the user to have all task documentation available on the same page instead of navigating the table of contents to find other, related tasks.
+  When a user is likely to complete a group of tasks at the same time, it is helpful for the user to have all task documentation available on the same page.

   In the [Data source management](https://grafana.com/docs/grafana/latest/administration/data-source-management/) topic, it is likely that an Admin user is going to add a data source and enable permissions in rapid succession.